kkranker/cic/README.md

 . net from https://raw.githubusercontent.com/kkranker/cic/master/
 ```

-(coming soon) To install from SSC, type this from your Stata command line:
+To install from SSC, type this from your Stata command line:

 ```stata
 . net describe cic